CrypterENC/RAT-RATATOUILLE/README.md

   - Try running the compilation command manually to see detailed errors

 #### Configuration Changes Not Taking Effect
 - **Issue**: Changes to server settings don't seem to work
 - **Solution**:
   - After changing settings in the options menu, you must stop and restart the server
   - Verify changes were saved to `server_config.json`
   - Check for syntax errors in the configuration file

-#### Pip Update Notices

-- **Issue**: You see notices about pip being outdated
-- **Solution**:
-  - The setup scripts automatically update pip to the latest version
-  - If you still see update notices, manually run: `python -m pip install --upgrade pip`

 ## ⚠️ Security Notice